Krishna: Vaishnavism

 The worship of Krishna is part of Vaishnavism, a major tradition within Hinduism.
 Krishna is considered a full avatar of Vishnu, or one with Vishnu himself.
 However, the exact relationship between Krishna and Vishnu is complex and diverse, with Krishna of Krishnaite sampradayas considered an independent deity and supreme.
 Vaishnavas accept many incarnations of Vishnu, but Krishna is particularly important.
 Their theologies are generally centered either on Vishnu or an avatar such as Krishna as supreme.
 The terms Krishnaism and Vishnuism have sometimes been used to distinguish the two, the former implying that Krishna is the transcendent Supreme Being.
 Some scholars, as Friedhelm Hardy, do not define Krishnaism as a sub-order or offshoot of Vaishnavism, considering it a parallel and no less ancient current of Hinduism.

-All Vaishnava traditions recognise Krishna as the eighth avatar of Vishnu; others identify Krishna with Vishnu, while Krishnaite traditions such as Gaudiya Vaishnavism, Ekasarana Dharma, Mahanam Sampraday, Nimbarka Sampradaya and the Vallabha Sampradaya regard Krishna as the Svayam Bhagavan, the original form of Lord or the same as the concept of Brahman in Hinduism.
+All Vaishnava traditions recognise Krishna as the eighth avatar of Vishnu; others identify Krishna with Vishnu, while Krishnaite traditions such as Gaudiya Vaishnavism, Ekasarana Dharma, Mahanam Sampraday, Nimbarka Sampradaya and the Vallabha Sampradaya regard Krishna not just as an avatar of Vishnu, but as the Svayam Bhagavan, the original form of Lord or the same as the concept of Brahman in Hinduism.
 Gitagovinda of Jayadeva considers Krishna to be the supreme lord while the ten incarnations are his forms.
 Swaminarayan, the founder of the Swaminarayan Sampradaya, also worshipped Krishna as God himself.
 "Greater Krishnaism" corresponds to the second and dominant phase of Vaishnavism, revolving around the cults of the Vasudeva, Krishna, and Gopala of the late Vedic period.
 Today the faith has a significant following outside of India as well.

 Early traditions

 The deity Krishna-Vasudeva (kṛṣṇa vāsudeva "Krishna, the son of Vasudeva Anakadundubhi") is historically one of the earliest forms of worship in Krishnaism and Vaishnavism.
 It is believed to be a significant tradition of the early history of Krishna religion in antiquity.
 Thereafter, there was an amalgamation of various similar traditions.
 These include ancient Bhagavatism, the cult of Gopala, of "Krishna Govinda" (cow-finding Krishna), of Balakrishna (baby Krishna) and of "Krishna Gopivallabha" (Krishna the lover).
-According to Andre Couture, the Harivamsa contributed to the synthesis of various characters as aspects of Krishna.
+According to Andre Couture, the Harivamsa contributed to the synthesis of various figures as aspects of Krishna.